zweatshirt/bible_project/readme.md

 ## Work to be finished:
-1. Implementing ChatGPT API to find word definitions that the current API is unable to find.
+1. Implementing OpenAI API to find word definitions that the current API is unable to find.
 2. An NLP library needs to be implemented for phrase searching still.
-3. The front end work that needs to be finished, is well, the entire actual application.
+3. The front end work that needs to be finished:
-   - Currently, a Flutter application exists but needs to populated with the data in the backend
+   - Currently, a Flutter application exists but needs to populated with the data from the DB.
+   - Standalone dictionary for definitions
+   - Click on words to retreive definitions and other locations
+   - Verse searching field

 ## Special thanks to: